AndrewWPhillips/eggql/TUTORIAL.md

 	}
 ```

+This new `reviewReceivers` map is mainly used for the map **key** (the chan on which reviews are sent).
+The map **value** stores the related context which is cancelled when the subscription ends (eg websocket closed).

+The only other changes are:
+* implement `NewReviews` subscription - returns a channel where new reviews are sent
-The only code changes are to implement `NewReviews`, returning a channel, and modify the `CreateReview` mutation so that the new review is posted to all subscribers
+* modify the `CreateReview` mutation - posts new reviews to the channels

 ```Go
 	NewReviews: func(ctx context.Context, episode int) <-chan Review {